 9.6 Waivers: If either Barclays, Barclays Capital Services or the Client delays or fails to exercise any rights or remedy under these Terms, that party will not be deemed to have waived that right or remedy.

 9.7 Entire agreement: These Terms, together with any relevant Product Agreement and/or terms applying to any Barclays’ or Barclays Capital Services’ website, which replace any previous agreement between Barclays, Barclays Capital Services and the Client in respect of the e-Services and licences to be granted by Barclays Capital Services hereunder, contains the parties entire understanding regarding the provision of the e-Services, Equipment, Software, Materials and Information.
-In particular, the Client agrees that it will have no right (a) to claim damages for any misrepresentation (whether or not contained in these Terms, any relevant Product Agreement or website terms) or breach of any warranty not contained in these Terms, any relevant Product Agreement or Website Terms unless such misrepresentation or warranty was made fraudulently, and/or (b) to rescind these Terms, any relevant Product Agreement or website terms.
+In particular, the Client agrees that it will have no right (a) to claim damages for any misrepresentation not contained in these Terms, any relevant Product Agreement or website terms or breach of any warranty not contained in these Terms, any relevant Product Agreement or website terms and/or (b) to rescind these Terms, any relevant Product Agreement or website terms.

 10 Governing law and jurisdiction